slackapi/bolt-python/docs/_basic/listening_responding_options.md

 <div class="section-content">
 The `options()` method listens for incoming option request payloads from Slack.
 [Similar to `action()`](#action-listening), an `action_id` or constraints object is required.
-In order to load external data into your select menus, you must provide an options load URL in your app configuration.
+In order to load external data into your select menus, you must provide an options load URL in your app configuration, appended with `/slack/events`.

-While it's recommended to use `action_id` for `external_select` menus, dialogs do not yet support Block Kit so you'll have to use the constraints object to filter on a `callback_id`.
+While it's recommended to use `action_id` for `external_select` menus, dialogs do not support Block Kit so you'll have to use the constraints object to filter on a `callback_id`.

-To respond to options requests, you'll need to `ack()` with valid options.
+To respond to options requests, you'll need to call `ack()` with a valid `options` or `option_groups` list.
 Both [external select response examples](https://api.slack.com/reference/messaging/block-elements#external-select) and [dialog response examples](https://api.slack.com/dialogs#dynamic_select_elements_external) can be found on our API site.

 </div>

 ```python